|Minimum Tank Size||55 Gallons|

 Diet & Feeding

-The Yellow Flasher Wrasse enjoys a diet of high quality fish flakes, pellets and frozen foods such as mysis and brine shrimp.
+The Yellowfin Flasher Wrasse enjoys a diet of high quality fish flakes, pellets and frozen foods such as mysis and brine shrimp.
 Their quick movements and bright colors catch the attention of most fish, making feeding the whole tank easier.

-The Yellow Flasher Wrasse should be fed 2-3 times per day.
+The Yellowfin Flasher Wrasse should be fed 2-3 times per day.
 They do not have large enough stomachs to survive off 1-2 feedings per day and will quickly become malnourished if they are not fed frequently enough.
 Unlike many wrasse, they will not pick food from the rockwork.

 Keep the other fish in mind.
-Yellow Flasher Wrasse are quick and will steal food that slower fish are eyeing.
+Yellowfin Flasher Wrasse are quick and will steal food that slower fish are eyeing.
 If you are feeding slow hunters, such as mandarins, you may need to distract the wrasse and feed the slow fish at the same time.

 Breeding & Sexing

-Unlike most wrasse, the Yellow Flasher Wrasse is not too difficult to introduce to a female of the species, as they are far less aggressive than other wrasse.
+Unlike most wrasse, the Yellowfin Flasher Wrasse is not too difficult to introduce to a female of the species, as they are far less aggressive than other wrasse.
 They will still chase the female wrasse and sometimes nip or bump them, however this should end in a day or two.

-Male yellow Flasher Wrasse are significantly more colorful than females.
+Male yellowfin Flasher Wrasse are significantly more colorful than females.
 The males will show a distinct yellow color with blue highlights on both their bodies and fins while flashing/displaying, while the females will be much more uniform with their body color.